uw-vortex/VORTEX-handbook/09-onboarding.md

 * Keys: From Kin admin

 ## Health & Safety
-All members of the VORTE lab need to take the following courses prior to working in the lab.
+All members of the VORTEX lab need to take the following courses prior to working in the lab.
 All courses (except TCPS2) can be accessed through the [UW Workday](https://uwaterloo.ca/human-resources/) website --> Learning --> Self-enrollment.
 * Employee Safety Orientation (SO1001)
 * Workplace Violence & Harassment Awareness (SO1081)
 * AccessAbility for Ontarians with Disabilites Act (AODA) Awareness
 * WHMIS 2015 Training (SO2017 - or later)
 * [TCPS2 Ethics](https://tcps2core.ca/) Certificate

-I would also like everyone to try and take the First Aid course (SO1038) when it becomes available.
+I would also like everyone to take the First Aid course (SO1038) when it becomes available.
 This full day course will give you Standard First Aid and CPR C with AED training, which is an incredible package for single-day training.
 It does not hurt to be prepared in the lab with participants coming in and performing exercise trials in a new environment.

 ## Free commercial software to download
 1. R and RStudio for statistics and graphing.
 You will need both R (the actual program), as well as RStudio (the free, user interface that makes R pretty).
 For both downloads and a mini-tutorial, I recommend checking out [swirlstats](https://swirlstats.com/students.html)
-2. [Mendeley desktop](https://www.mendeley.com/download-desktop-new/): For reference management during writing
+2. [Mendeley desktop](https://www.mendeley.com/download-desktop-new/): For reference management during writing. **NOTE** A recent update for Mac OSX Mojave is interfering with how the Word plug-in pulls citations from Mendeley.
+If you use a Mac, it may be best to explore other options.
 3. [G*Power](https://www.psychologie.hhu.de/arbeitsgruppen/allgemeine-psychologie-und-arbeitspsychologie/gpower.html) for statistical sample size calculations
 4. [Github Desktop](https://desktop.github.com/) + [Atom](https://atom.io/) text editor.
 To upload code you will need to make a github account.
 This will be the primary method of sharing and updating published code in the lab.
 5. [ImageJ](https://imagej.nih.gov/ij/download.html) for basic image analysis